 The characteristic fruit immediately sets mature material of this genus and Hylodesmum apart in our flora.
 The modified legume is a loment, consisting of (1) 2 or more 1-seeded, flat, indehiscent segments which are ultimately dispersed as separate units.
 These are covered with tiny hooked hairs and readily attach to fur or clothes.

 The stipules in many species are deciduous, but they and the flowers may provide helpful characters when the fruit is not yet ripe.
 The flowers of all species are some shade of pink or purple, or whitish; they sometimes fade (or dry) to a greenish shade.
-This is a difficult genus, with a number of characters often having to be considered in order to make a sure identification of species.
+This is a difficult genus, with a number of characters often having to be considered in order to make a sure identification of species. developing fruits are usually available with flowers, and like some members of the mustard family, both flowers and fruits are ideal for determination.

 1. Plant prostrate, trailing; leaflets suborbicular; stipules ovate, persisting and conspicuous, becoming ± reflexed.